What Books to Read:

 International and National Bibliographies:

 These bibliographies attempt to assemble complete lists of books published in a given nation or time period.
+The three major short-title catalogs are also union lists; that is, they tell you what libraries own the books listed.
+(See table below for a summary of the coverage of the short-title catalogs.)

 The Great Books: